skx/purppura/README.md

 There is no built-in facility for sending text-messages, sending pushover notifications, or similar.
 Instead the default alerting behaviour is to simply pipe any alert which is in the raised state into an external binary.

-* `purpupurra-notify`
+* `purppura-notify`
    * Executed the _first_ time an alert is raised.
 * `purppura-renotify`
    * Executed once per minute while an alert continues to be raised.

 By moving the notification into an external process you gain the flexibility to route alerts to humans in whichever way seems best to you.

-You can see sample notification-scripts which push to pushover beneath [notifiers/](notifiers/).
+You can find sample notification-scripts which push to pushover beneath [notifiers/](notifiers/).

 **NOTE**: Remember that you need to add these scripts somewhere upon your `PATH`.